 By Mashitah Basir

-Tan Sri Rais said, “Students should make WADI BUDI as a challenge and should struggle appropriately with IIUM’s motto: Taman Ilmu Dan Budi’.”
-He emphasised that BUDI is “not just keeping the cleanliness of a toilet, rather to sharpen their mind towards truth and virtue”.
+Tan Sri Rais said, “Students should make Wadi Budi as a challenge and should struggle appropriately with IIUM’s motto: Garden of Knowledge and Virtue (Taman Ilmu dan Budi).”
+He emphasised that budi is “not just keeping the cleanliness of a toilet, rather to sharpen their mind towards truth and virtue”.

 It was also announced that some funds were channelled towards students in need.
 The assistance was provided to IIUM Disability Students, IIUM Student Charity, and the SRC by Etiqa Takaful Malaysia through Endowment Fund.

 A video on budi song (song of virtue) had enlivened the launching event as the song highlighted the importance of the combination of budi (virtue) and religiosity.
 It is also to express gratitude which is very vital to people in the future.